 Tim (from Ohio) and Betsy (from Kansas) met at Vineyard Columbus in 1990, married in 1991, and have four children:

-Luke (’93) recently graduated with a degree in Global Studies from Ohio University in Athens.
-Ellie (’95) is in her final year at Liberty University in Virginia and is to be married to David Steltz in January, 2017, Ben (’96) is in his second year at Wheaton College in Chicago and Meredith (’98) is in her first year at Word of Life Bible College in New York.
+Luke (’93) graduated with a degree in Global Studies from Ohio University in Athens and is living in Columbus, OH and working and pursuing further study.
+Ellie (’95) is married to David Steltz and they are living in Lowville NY.
+Ben (’96) is in his third year at Wheaton College in Chicago pursuing a degree in Environmental Science and Meredith (’98) is in her first year at Wheaton, pursuing an English degree.

 We’ve been in Angola since April, 2012 and relocated our family four times during our first two years in the country.
 Though this was challenging and made it difficult to establish local relationships, we learned much about the country and its people.
 We first lived in Lubango, a city of a million people, where there is a beautiful surgical mission hospital (CEML) which literally serves people from the entire country with excellent medical care and the unique love of Jesus in every interaction.
 We then lived in Luena, in the eastern part of the country, where Tim describes his time as a “residency in malaria”.
 We then resided in the desert south of the country in a Lutheran mission called Shangalala.
 This was a difficult stretch and we learned much about living quite simply, living in extreme desert heat, and beginning a rural clinic while serving rural people groups living in extreme conditions.